Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Data and empirical strategy

 \subsection{Wage data}

 My identification strategy rests on the idea that minimum wage hikes affect establishments with a high share of minimum wage workers more than those with a low share.
-Since wages are not observable at the establishment level, I follow previous studies and use geographic variation in the minimum wage bite as a proxy (see e.g. \cite{card1992}).
-I define bite as the share of FTE workers in a county-subsector earning below the new minimum wage two quarters prior to the hike.
-The subsectors are based on the North American Industrial Classification System (NAICS) which explicitly spells out classification for cannabis establishments of various types.
-NAICS subsector 453 ("Miscellaneous store retailers") captures all cannabis retailers since NAICS 453998, a component of that subsector, includes "All Other Miscellaneous Store Retailers (except Tobacco Stores), including Marijuana Stores, Medicinal and Recreational" \citep{naics2007}.
-At the wholesale level, NAICS 111 ("Crop production") captures cannabis producers, since NAICS 111998 includes "All Other Miscellaneous Crop Farming, including Marijuana Grown in an Open Field" and NAICS 111419 includes "Other Food Crops Grown Under Cover, including Marijuana Grown Under Cover" \citep{naics2007}.
-A slight complication is the fact that in addition to growing cannabis, most producers are also processors (i.e. producer-processors).
+Since wages are not observable at the establishment level, I follow previous studies and use geographic variation in the minimum wage bite as a proxy (see e.g. \cite{card1992,schank2022,leung2021,renkin2020,lindner2022}).\footnote{Firm-level wages are almost never observed in the minimum wage literature.
+An exception is \cite{ash2022}.} I define bite as the share of FTE workers in an industry-county earning below the new minimum wage two quarters prior to the hike.
+The industries are based on the North American Industrial Classification System (NAICS) which explicitly spells out classification for cannabis establishments of various types.
+NAICS 453 ("Miscellaneous store retailers") captures all cannabis retailers since NAICS 453998 includes "All Other Miscellaneous Store Retailers (except Tobacco Stores), including Marijuana Stores, Medicinal and Recreational" \citep{naics2007}.
+NAICS 111 ("Crop production") captures cannabis producers, since NAICS 111998 includes "All Other Miscellaneous Crop Farming, including Marijuana Grown in an Open Field" and NAICS 111419 includes "Other Food Crops Grown Under Cover, including Marijuana Grown Under Cover" \citep{naics2007}.\footnote{Recall that in addition to growing cannabis, most producers are also processors (i.e. producer-processors).
 Processing falls under NAICS 424 which includes as a subcomponent "Other Farm Product Raw Material Merchant Wholesalers, including Marijuana Merchant wholesalers" (NAICS 424590).
-However, NAICS classifies an establishment based on its primary activity, meaning that a wholesaler only belongs to NAICS 424 if its revenue from processing activities exceeds that of its own crop production \citep{naics2007}.
-Table \ref{tab:2} shows that unprocessed "Usable Marijuana" accounts for the majority of revenue for producer-processors, indicating that producer-processors belong to NAICS 111.\footnote{\cite{miller2022} show that when cannabis was first legalized, the establishment count for NAICS 1114 in Washington increased by a similar count as the number of wholesale cannabis licenses.
-Moreover, the state saw a proportional increase in the number of workers in the sector and the total wages paid \citep{miller2022}.} Note that since very few establishments have only a processor license, I drop these from my sample.
+However, NAICS classifies an establishment based on its primary activity, meaning that a cannabis producer only belongs to NAICS 424 if its revenue from processing activities exceeds that of its own crop production \citep{naics2007}.
+Table \ref{tab:1} shows that unprocessed "Usable Marijuana" accounts for the majority of revenue for producers, indicating that they belong to NAICS 111.
+Further evidence comes from \cite{miller2022}, who show that when cannabis was first legalized, the establishment count for NAICS 1114 in Washington increased by a similar count as the number of producer cannabis licenses.
+Moreover, the state saw a proportional increase in the number of workers and the total wages paid in NAICS 1114 \citep{miller2022}.} Figure \ref{fig:2} depicts the average industry-by-county bite in the sample period for the NAICS industries containing cannabis establishments.